Phoenix-Finance/Phoenix-Documentation/content/governance/FNXgovernance.md

-## Overview
+## Interim Governance Rules

-FinNexus is aimed to be live with fully decentralized governance by its community.
-This will give control of the protocol to FNX tokenholders, meaning that updates to the protocol and management of the treasury can only be performed with approval from FNX holders.
+In order to get FinNexus governance kicked off, we have established these interim governance rules.
+The rules will change and evolve over time according to community proposals and votes.
+While the long term goal is 100% community controlled governance, during this interim period, the FinNexus team will take a more hands on role in making certain that governance gets off on the right foot.

 ## Process

-Decentralized governance is done, via forum discussions and, voting on proposals held on the FinNexus Snapshot on [Ethereum](https://snapshot.page/#/finnexus) and [Wanchain](https://vote.wandevs.org/#/).
+Governance will take place primarily through the official discussion forum and through [Snapshot](https://snapshot.page/).
+Proposals must be made on both the [Ethereum Snapshot](https://snapshot.page/#/finnexus) and [Wanchain Snapshot](https://vote.wandevs.org/#/) pages.
+Proposals must be identical for each Snapshot, and the voting time should be set to occur on a block which occurs at roughly the same time on both chains.

 The governance process begins on the [FinNexus Governance Forum](https://forum.finnexus.io/) where proposals are first submitted for discussion.
-If the community signals its interest and any necessary modifications to the proposal are made, the proposal is submitted to Snapshot off-chain community governance, where tokenholders can vote with their token balances.
+If the community signals its interest and any necessary modifications to the proposal are made, the proposal is submitted to Snapshot for voting.

-Only proposals posted to the Snapshot voting system by CORE can be considered binding if passed with a quorum.
-The Core proposals are decided by the FinNexus team.
+During the interim governance period, only Core proposals are binding.
+Core proposals are those made by addresses whitelisted by the FinNexus team.

-If a Snapshot proposal is passed and no code is required to be implemented, the approved action can be taken.
-If code deployment is required, the code will go to audit if necessary, and then be proposed via on-chain governance at which point tokenholders will vote once more to deploy if the audit suggests big changes.
+If a Snapshot proposal passes and no code is required to be implemented, the approved action will be taken directly by the team.
+If code deployment is required, the code will go to audit if necessary, and there will be a period for public review of at least one week before the code is deployed.

+## Criteria for a Valid, Binding Vote

 1. Proposals will only be considered valid if at least 5% of circulating FNX participates in the vote.
 2. Votes will be scored as 1 FNX = 1 VOTE.
 3. Votes on Ethereum and Wanchain snapshot will be counted and added together.
 4. After meeting conditions of rule 1, a simple majority is required for a winning vote.

-## LP Governance Participation

-FNX token holders and LPs that are staked in the FPO or other LP contracts can participate in governance.
-Initially, FNX Votes in all these addresses will be regarded the same and scored as 1 FNX = 1 VOTE.
-In later stages, different voting power may be granted.
+5. Proposals must be posted on both the Wanchain and Ethereum Snapshots, and the start and ending times must be the same plus or minus 12 hours.
+6. The voting period must be 7 full days, plus or minus 12 hours.

+## Estimating Block Times

+For Ethereum, you can assume 1 block is 13.5 seconds.
+Therefore one day is 6400 blocks (60 * 60 * 24 / 13.5).
+Use this to estimate which block to choose.

+For Wanchain, you can assume 1 block is 5 seconds.
+Therefore one day is 17280 blocks (60 * 60 * 24 / 5).
+Use this to estimate which block to choose.